Japanese Internment Camps and Education during WWII

-Out of the 104 Nisei students in the program, about 30 showed up to the two day event.
+Out of the 104 Nisei students in the program, about 30 showed up to the two-day event.
 People shared their stories about their time at UNL and during World War II.
 Everyone who was present appreciated the reunion.
 “It was the most wonderful weekend I’d ever experienced,” Fred Ishii, UNL class of 1946, said.
 Many of the attendees said that they enjoyed being at UNL and were honored to be recognized by the university.
 When the reunion was over, a decision for a plot of land on campus for the memorial was decided.

 The internment of the Japanese from 1942-1945 took away their privacy, their homes, and their dignity.
 Almost 50 years later, in 1990, President George H.W.
 Bush gave $20,000 in reparations to each Japanese person interred during World War II.

 This money was an apology to the Nisei for their internment.
 Some of the Nisei chose to give their money to UNL.
 Tom Miya, a student from 1942-1945, donated all his reparation money to the university.
-He donated it because he loved the school so dearly and UNL helped him reach his goals.
+He donated it because he loved the school so dearly and UNL helped him achieve his goals.
 With the money, the university has kept the Nisei memory alive through the Nisei Plaza and scholarships.
 The UNL Alumni Association announced that the memorial would be located on campus just east of Kimball Hall.
-There is a plaque that lies on a rock which memorializes these Nisei Students.
+There is a plaque that lies on a rock which memorializes these Nisei students.
 In 1999, the memorial was completed.